xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 # Time Complexity
+Let's talk about time complexity.

 For traditional programming models, a reasonable way to measure time complexity of a problem is to count the number of operations in relation to the size of the input.

 For example, bubble sort will sort an input of size $n$ in $O(n^2)$ operations, and binary search will find an item in a sorted array in $O(log(n))$ operations.

-For our programming model, this obviously wouldn't make sense, since the tiling either exists or it doesn't.
+For our programming model, this obviously doesn't make sense, since the tiling either exists or it doesn't.
 What we'll do here instead is measure the only thing we can -- the minimum number of rows needed to accept the input.

 But so far, we haven't seen any problems requiring more than one row, so let's look at one.